SCUT-Xinlab/HM-AGPC/README.md

 train_demo.py provide a training demo. train_data and test_data should be changed to real-world datas.

-ABIDE dataset can be download from [here](https://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html).
+ABIDE dataset can be downloaded from [here](https://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html).

 ## **Code environment**
 python 3.9